Small-Talk and Dancing Hint at Human A.I.

 Moves so good they're illegal.
 Source: How Freerunners CHANGED The Backflip

-Because it cannot be safely practised beforehand, the following sequence directly violates Asimov's Third Law of Robotics:
+For example, because it cannot be safely practised beforehand, the following sequence directly violates Asimov's Third Law of Robotics:

 A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.